Batavia, California

 Batavia is an unincorporated community in Solano County, California, United States.
 Batavia is along a railroad line 3.5 mi southwest of Dixon.
+It was a California Pacific Railroad station that was named around 1870 for the Latin name of The Netherlands.

-California Pacific Railroad station that was named around 1870 using the Latin name of The Netherlands.
+Batavia reportedly was platted in 1868 and had several streets laid out, but it primarily consisted of a train depot and a few residences.
+The warehouses were destroyed in a fire in 1917.
+Batavia declined after highway travel largely replaced rail travel.